jbolda/gatsby-source-airtable/README.md

 #### Known exception

-Some column names might end up with more thatn two underscores in a sequence, for example:
+Some column names might end up with more than two underscores in a sequence, for example,

 ```Phone no. (Cell)```